DiiiaZoTe/shadcn-data-table-factory/README.md

 // Use the appropriate field name:
 <DataTableFactory
   data={users}
-  rowId="id"        // For the first dataset
+  rowId="id"        // For the first dataset shape
   // or
-  rowId="userId"    // For the second dataset
+  rowId="userId"    // For the second dataset shape
 />
 ```